archmedian/policies/intl/en/privacy/index.md

 *Last updated: May 7, 2020*

-The privacy of your data — and it is your data, not ours! — is a big deal to us.
+To {{ company_name }} the the privacy of your data — and it is your data, not ours! — is a critical value.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
-We promise we never sell your data: never have, never will.
+We work to protect your information against loss, misuse, unauthorized access, unauthorized disclosure, manipulation, or damage.

-This policy applies to all products built and maintained by {{ owner_legal_name }}.
+This policy applies to all products made available by {{ owner_legal_name }}.

+## Basic Principle

+In the nutshell we apply GDPR to processing your personal information.
+It is one of the the world strictest privacy regulations.
+If you access our products from Switzerland, United States or United Kingdom, regulations of these countries may also apply, in particular:
+* The California Consumer Privacy Act of 2018 (CCPA) for the users in USA
+* Swiss Federal Data Protection Act for users in Switzerland

+### Location of data

+Our databases are located on cloud servers in {{ data_location_countries }}.

+## Transfer of Personal Data abroad

+We are entitled to transfer your Personal Data abroad, including to third party companies (designated service providers) to the minimal extent that is necessery for Data Processing described in this Privacy Policy.

+The service providers will be required to protect Your Data to the same extent as us.
+If the level of data protection in a their country is lower than in the EU, we will require EU-level of your data protection by the the contract.
+We will further ensure it with following means:

+* concluding EU Model Clauses with the appointed service providers, [read more](https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_de)
+* making sure that the appointed service providers are certified under the EU-US Privacy Shield (where the data recipient is based in the USA or stores the data there) [read more](https://www.privacyshield.gov/)
+* by making sure service providers have  Binding Corporate Rules (BCR) in place, that are recognised by a European data protection authority, [read more](https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/binding-corporate-rules_en)

+## Legal basis

+There are three main legal bases for us to collect your personal information:

+* your agreement
+* legal requirements (e.g. we are requuired to keep financial transaction records)
+* legally justified interest (for example hacking attacks prevention and protection of our users data or our products and services)

 ## What we collect and why